akarnokd/ThePlanetCrafterMods/README.md

 ```

 ## (UI) Teleporter Scroll Targets

+:warning: **Discontinued.
+The vanilla game now has a scrollbar on the teleporter screen.**

 This mod allows scrolling the teleporter targets on screen by adding up and down buttons or via <kbd>Mouse scroll</kbd>.
 You can configure the number of targets shown at once.